AnotheRealitySrl/Reflectis-Documentation/versioned_docs/version-2024.2/CK/visualscripting/networking/Synchronization.md

 sidebar_position: 1
 ---

-# Synchronization
+# Variables synchronization

-To **synchronize** behaviors and variables in multiplayer, we need to proceed with these steps in the graph editor:
+To **synchronize** variables in multiplayer, we need to proceed with these steps in the graph editor:

 - Click "**Edit Graph**" on the "**Script Machine**" component to open the **Graph editor** and start editing the nodes on the graph to obtain the desired behavior